romanomaccary/geneticgrbs_v2/README.md

 ## Description

-In order to run the GA minimization procedure, the BATSE or the _Swift_/BAT light curves are needed.
-Instead, if you just want to simulate a new set of LCs (given a set of seven SS96 parameters) the code in this repository should be sufficient.

 The GA has been implemented using [`PyGAD`](https://github.com/ahmedfgad/GeneticAlgorithmPython) ([Gad 2023](https://link.springer.com/article/10.1007/s11042-023-17167-y)), a FOSS Python library containing a collection of several machine learning algorithms.

 The Python code that implements the SS96 stochastic model is also contained in this repo; it was originally forked from [this public repository](https://github.com/anastasia-tsvetkova/lc_pulse_avalanche) by one of the co-authors, but has undergone significant changes.